cmcskimming/light/docs/blog/internals/replication_format.md

 An array of u8s signifying a number of identical booleans in sequence notated as `bbyte` or `bbyte[<L>]`.
 Light streams encode a "state" for `bbyte`s, defaulting to false.
 When encountering a boolean that does not match the current state of the `bbyte`, the state will "flip", and write the number of items from the previous state into the `bbyte`.
-I.e., take the following list of booleans:
+E.g., take the following list of booleans:

 ```lua